Noah-J-Williams/YourCloset-Client/README.md

 Lessons learned:

-I learned that UI design is much more difficult that I had initially thought, and that having a good idea of what components will be on the page helps to keep code DRY and encapsulate different items into their respective components.
+I learned that UI design is much more difficult than I had initially thought and that having a good idea of what components will be on the page helps to keep code DRY and encapsulate different items into their respective components.
 When breaking things down into components at the end, it begins to be hard to see which components share items between them.

 Next steps: